nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 By tag:

-Unhides patients that were previously hidden whose names contain any of the given tags.
+Unhides patients that were previously hidden who contain any of the given tags.

 Format: `unhide patients t/TAG [t/MORE_TAGS]...`